IBM/ubiquity-k8s/README.md

 ### 4. Opening TCP ports to Ubiquity server
-Ubiquity server listens on TCP port (by default 9999) to receive Provisoner requests, such as creating a new volume.
-Verify that the Provisoner node can access this Ubiquity server port.
+Ubiquity server listens on TCP port (by default 9999) to receive Provisioner requests, such as creating a new volume.
+Verify that the Provisioner node can access this Ubiquity server port.

 ### 5. Running the Provisioner service
   * Run the service.